mabuak/lazada-api/README.md

 // It will also display attributes for TaxClass, with their possible values listed as options.
 // primaryCategory is Identifier of the category for which the caller wants the list of attributes.
 $lazada->GetCategoryAttributes($primaryCategory);

+//Use this call to get the returned information from the system for the UploadImages and MigrateImages API.
+$lazada->GetResponse($requestId);

+//Use this call to migrate multiple images from an external site to Lazada site
+$lazada->MigrateImages($imagesUrl);

+//Use this call to set the images for an existing product by associating one or more image URLs with it
+$lazada->SetImages($xmlContent);

 ```